mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 ```

-One thing to notice here is that, we read the version value from the environment
-variable that we defined earlier by saying `$SBT_VERSION`

 ### Checking out the code

-For circleci to git checkout our code we can use the `- checkout` keyword
+After installing the `sbt`, we need our source to be available.
+We can make
+circleci to do a `git checkout`by utilizng the keyword `checkout` as a step
-as a step.
-The project will be cloned into container
+in the job.
+After this step is executed, the project will be cloned into container

 ```yml
 steps: